 Research is defined as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."
 45 CFR 46.102(d).
 Activities which meet this definition constitute research for purposes of the federal regulations that protect human research subjects, whether or not they are conducted or supported under a program which is considered research for other purposes.
 Some demonstration and service programs may include research activities.

-Human Subject is defined as "a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.”
-45 CFR 46.102(f).
+Human Subject is definedas “a living individual about whom an investigator (whether professional or student) conducting research (i) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens” (45 CFR 46.102(e)).

 Living individual – Cadavers, autopsy specimens, or specimens/ information from subjects who are now deceased are not “human subjects.”
 Note, however, that the health information of deceased individuals is protected under federal and some state regulations.
 If you plan to analyze health information of deceased individuals for your project, you should determine whether the health information associated with the data is “protected health information” (PHI) under the HIPAA Privacy Rule.

 About whom – to be considered research with “human subjects,” the data received from a living individual must be about the person.
 For example, if you are asking people for information on institutional policies, practices, and characteristics without obtaining data about the characteristics/opinions of the individuals providing the information, that does not involve research with human subjects (e.g., a survey asking institutional human resources offices about the number of individuals who work at an institution and what types of employee benefits are offered by the institution).